 - Fatimid Great Mosque, Mahdia

 We depart early this morning, and journey to El Djem, site of the most impressive, well-preserved Roman amphitheatre after the Colosseum.
 The amphitheatre, capable of seating 35,000 citizens, was built in the 3rd century AD, when the city, named Thysdus, rivalled Hadrumetum (Sousse) in importance; at this time it was a major exporter of olive oil.
-We shall explore the amphitheatre before visiting El Djem’s excellent museum, which has a mosaic collection to rival those of Sousse and Tunis.
+We shall explore the amphitheatre before visiting El Djem’s excellent museum that has a mosaic collection to rival those of Sousse and Tunis.
 Of particular importance is a mosaic floor depicting gladiators from the amphitheatre; these men obviously enjoyed celebrity status!

-Mahdia, located to the south of Monastir, was the port from which the of the Fatimids set out to conquer Egypt.
-It began as a royal complex built on a small peninsula to house the Fatimids, their navy and their stores.
+Mahdia, located to the south of Monastir, was the port from which the of the Shi’a Fatimids set out to conquer Egypt.
+It began as a royal complex built on a small peninsula to house the Fatimid leaders, their navy and their stores.
 The royal complex could only be entered through the Skifa al-Kahla, the ‘Black Passage’, a huge gateway built in the walls sealing the peninsula off on the landward side.
 Apart from the Skifa al-Kahla, little remains today of Fatimid Mahdia.
-The old town is now dominated by the Burj al-Kabir, the Great Tower, built by the Spanish when they held the town for a short time, and restored by the Turks.
+The old town is now dominated by the Burj al-Kabir, the Great Tower, built by the Spanish when they held the town for a short time; out was restored by the Turks.
 A typical square 17th-century Ottoman fortress, the burj has one unusual feature, high on its approach wall a tiger carved in relief stares balefully at all comers, its provenance unknown.
-Below lies the ruined Fatimid harbour, a deep blue niche enclosed by the fragments of the Fatimid ramparts, where colourful fishing boats now float in place of the Fatimid navy.
+Below lies the ruined Fatimid harbour, a deep blue niche enclosed by fragments of the Fatimid ramparts, where colourful fishing boats now float in place of the Fatimid navy.
 At the end of the day we will return to Kairouan.
 (Overnight Kairouan) BLD

 Day 14: Monday 2 November, Kairouan